Skip to content

 Option 1Read logs using PowerShell

-You can read Windows update logs using PowerShell by running a simple command that turns the raw log files into a text file you can easily read on your desktop.
-This method helps you see the update history in a clear text format.
+PowerShell can read Windows update logs by running a command that converts the raw log files into a readable text file for your desktop.
+This method helps you see the update history in a clear text format, making it easier to understand what happened.
+To start, open the Start menu, type PowerShell, right-click the result, and select ‘Run as administrator’.

 1. Open the Start menu, type PowerShell, right-click it, and select Run as administrator.
 (Requires Admin privileges)